Monetizado/Contracts/README.md

 Javascript SDK: https://github.com/Monetizado/monetizadojs

+Monetizado Proxy SDK (to allow monetize full pages using an intermediate page to pay and verify): https://github.com/Monetizado/proxyjs

 ## Features
 Monetizado allows you to:
 - Specify protected content with a specific amount that users must pay to access.